 Zulu II annual clover has two contrasting roles.
-First, it’s a high ME legume for finishing stock or silage from early spring through into summer.
-Second, it shows great potential to get N into hill country pastures, managed to reseed and regenerate.
+First, it’s a high ME legume for finishing animals or making silage from early spring through into summer.
+Second, where managed to reseed and regenerate, it shows great potential to get N into hill country pastures.

 Yield + quality

-Zulu II can transform low-yielding dry paddocks into palatable, productive pastures growing over 10 t DM/ha in spring and early summer.
+Zulu II can transform low-yielding dry paddocks into palatable, productive pastures growing over 10 t DM/ha, with highest growth rates through spring and early summer.
 Feed value is excellent, with less risk of bloat than other annual clovers.

 Sowing Zulu II